SatyamDG/Disaster_Response_Pipeline/README.md

 ### Project Motivation:
-In this project.
-I made use of the data engineering concepts to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+In this project data engineering concepts are mainly used to analyze disaster data from [Figure Eight](https://appen.com/ "Figure Eight") to build a model for an API that classifies disaster messages.

-The datasets used contain real messages that were sent during disaster events.
-I created a machine learning pipline to categorize these event to reach out for a relevant relief agency.
+The datasets used contain real messages that were sent during disaster events.Machine learning pipline is build to categorize these event to reach out for a relevant relief agency.

 ### File Structure: